-From the small business owners, the self-employed, and those simply seeking ways to be more financially savvy, we’re here to be a part of each story and champion our customers as they take steps forward on their path to prosperity.
+From small business owners, to the self-employed and those simply seeking ways to be more financially savvy – we’re here to be a part of each story and champion our customers as they take steps forward on their path to prosperity.
 Hear how the power of many comes together to support the business of one with #WeTheProsperous.

 Meet Laura Escalante, co-founder of Dinero Diaries, a blog dedicated to financial literacy in the Latinx community, and one of our amazing #GirlOnFire nominees.
 We caught up with her to discuss what prosperity means for her as she navigates starting her small business aimed at promoting financial literacy in the Latinx community.

 Intuit: Laura – tell us about your business!

 Laura: Dinero Diaries is a company focused on understanding personal finances, getting out of debt, and building a strong financial future for members of the Latinx community.
 It is actually only two months old – we just launched in February!